adlnet/xAPI-Spec/xAPI.md

 #### 4.1.7 Timestamp

 ###### Description
-The time at which a  Statement was generated.
+The time at which the experience occured.

 ###### Details
-A timestamp in a Statement that occurs outside of the system can differ from [Stored](#stored) (the system time of the event).
+A timestamp in a Statement can differ from [Stored](#stored) (the time at which the statement is stored).
 Namely, there can be delays between the occurrence of the experience and the reception of the corresponding Statement by the LRS.

-Another cause is when Statements are propagated to other systems.
+Where the experience occurs over a peroid of time, the timestamp can be assumed to represent the time of the start of the experience.
+This is the case whether or not a duration is specified as part of the statement's result.

 ###### Requirements
 * A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
 * A timestamp SHOULD include the timezone.
+* A timestamp SHOULD represent the start point of the experience if the experience happened over a peroid of time.
 * A timestamp SHOULD be the current or a past time when it is outside of a Sub-Statement.
 * A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
 * A timestamp MAY be a moment in the future, to denote a deadline for planned learning, provided it is included